matsulenko/stopwatches/README.md

 Local CoreData database saving helps you not to lose stopwatches data even after closing the app.

 # Changelog
 ## v.
+1.1
+The maximum number of stopwatches has been increased to 50.
+The application has added a prompt for the user to leave a review.

+## v.
 1.0
 Initial release